-Over the last twenty or so years, the use of teams to develop and implement projects has been unfairly tagged with a negative image.
+Over the last thirty or so years, the use of teams to develop and implement projects has been unfairly tagged with a negative image.
 Teams are too slow and they don't pick the right things to work on, in turn making them more trouble then they are worth.
 In short, a lot of people have said "We tried teams, but they did not work."
 Like I said, I think this is an unfair tag, but at the same time, it is representative of the types of results you will get from teams IF you fail to properly support them with training, engineering resources, computer access, information about what the organization needs to be successful, and meaningful recognition.

 How can this workbook help project teams become more successful?

 Teams that use the tools in this workbook will identify projects that better meet the needs of the organization and its stakeholders.
 The tools will also help a team keep their project on track, define potential project roadblocks, and select project solutions that remedy the true root cause of a problem.
 This workbook can also help managers and team facilitators better understand when teams should be used to work on projects and how their teams can better use their valuable 'in meeting' and 'between meeting' time to develop their projects.
 The team meeting is not the only place where project work takes place.
 In fact, if you count primarily on the team meetings as the vehicle for project development, it is no wonder that it takes six months to a year for the team to complete its work.
 How much progress could you make on a complicated project if you were only given twenty to forty hours of project time?